Project Length Custom Length

 Is a uniquely marbled manganese ore based gemstone which has beautiful striations of various shades of pink, ranging from very light to a deep raspberry.
 These stones can be found in major deposits in Argentina but also Chile, Mexico, Peru, South Africa, and the United States.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Rhodochrosite
+Bead Glossary Gemstones Rhodochrosite

 RHODONITE